 Users will also be able to take advantage of savings goals with both cards since you have the option to round up your purchases to the closest $1, $2, $5 or $10.
 The idea here is to help you save for your next goal such as a vacation or say a new outfit.
 Detailed spending reports are also available so you can take a look at where your money is going and make adjustments accordingly.

 Winner: If you prefer a clean look, then KOHO comes out ahead.
 Those who are interested in offers and how other users are taking advantage of their offers may prefer STACK.

 Both STACK and KOHO are partnered with Peoples Trust where your funds are held.
-Peoples Trust is a regulated financial institution with $7B in assets so if KOHO or STACK were to fail, your funds would be returned to you.
-This is possible because Peoples Trust is a member of the Canadian Deposit Insurance Corporation (CDIC) which insures eligible deposits up to $100,000 per account.
+Peoples Trust is a regulated financial institution with $7B in assets so that gives you an extra layer of security but technically speaking, both KOHO and STACK aren’t covered by CDIC.

 STACK cardholders would have access to Mastercard’s zero liability coverage which protects you from unauthorized purchases while KOHO has Visa’s zero liability as a standard benefit.